courtois-neuromod/cneuromod-things/fLoc/floc.rois/code/README.md

 - ``sub-{sub_num}_task-floc_model-GLM_design.h5``, a HDF5 file with one dataset group per run per session; each group (run) includes three datasets (arrays): 'onset', 'duration' and 'trial_type'

 ------------
 ## Step 2.
-Run first-level GLM in nilearn on fLoc BOLD data using design .h5 files from Step 1
+Run first-level GLM in nilearn on fLoc BOLD data

 Derive GLM contrasts from multiple sessions and runs of fLoc task with a first-level GLM with nilearn.